nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 We can also improve model performance by perfoming feature engineering on the bank marketing dataset.

-About AutoML settings, we suggest to increase "experiment_timeout_minutes" in order to achieve better results.
+About AutoML settings, we suggest to increase "experiment_timeout_minutes" in order to achieve better results and also opt for deep learning capability.